Camp Ashraf: Ashraf during US occupation

-From air attacks to designation as protected persons
+Designation as protected persons

 During the 2003 US invasion of Iraq, Coalition forces launched air attacks against MEK forces.
 Reports indicated that Coalition attacks had been planned well in advance as part of a purported agreement whereby Iran agreed to support US efforts as long as the US-supported Iran's initiative to destroy Camp Ashraf and its residents.
 MEK commanders negotiated a ceasefire in April–May 2003, on the basis of which the group relinquished its weapons, including tanks, armored vehicles, and heavy artillery.

 Subsequently, different US agencies investigated Camp Ashraf residents, and saw no basis for trying any of the residents for acts of terrorism.
-Consequently, Coalition forces granted residents of Camp Ashraf protected status as civilians under the Fourth Geneva Convention.

 Military presence

 Adjoining the camp was Forward Operating Base Grizzly (formerly FOB Spartan, FOB Red Lion, FOB Gator, FOB Barbarian).
 The forward operating base is where US and Coalition forces used to reside and were involved in a humanitarian mission designed to oversee control of the camp.

-During the period that it protected the MEK in Iraq—from April 2003 until January 2009—the US Army was confronted with almost 600 disillusioned members who wanted to leave the organisation.
-In order to house the defectors, the US Army built a separate camp adjacent to Camp Ashraf, where the MEK was concentrated, known as the Temporary Internment and Protection Facility (TIPF).
+Following the 2003 invasion of Iraq, the MEK negotiated a ceasefire with Coalition forces and surrendered its weapons, including tanks, armored vehicles, and heavy artillery.
+After investigating Camp Ashraf's residents and finding no basis to prosecute them for terrorism, U.S. authorities designated them as non-combatants and granted them protected person status under the Fourth Geneva Convention in June 2004.
+The residents remained under U.S. military protection, while the U.S. Army established the Temporary Internment and Protection Facility (TIPF) for members who chose to leave the organization.
+When control of Camp Ashraf was transferred to the Iraqi government in January 2009, the residents retained protections under international law, and the Iraqi government pledged that none would be returned to a country where they faced a well-founded fear of persecution.
 Under U.S. military protection, the group was disarmed and became confined to Camp Ashraf.
 When the U.S. military formally gave control back to the Iraqi government in January 2009, it caused several issues, mainly where Iraq asked for the group to be handed over to them for prosecution.
 However, the MEK received protection under international law.

-In 2004, the U.S. determined that the residents of Camp Ashraf were "noncombatants" and "protected persons", and the United Nations commission described the residents as "formal asylum seekers" against persecution by the regime in Iran.